VioleauPierre/Breakaway_win/README.md

 # Breakaway_win
 ## Project Overview :
 This project aims to develop a machine learning model to predict whether an early breakaway will take the win in a cycling Grand Tour stage.
-The train data used for this project is taken from the years 2013 to 2022 and the test data from 2023 (waiting for Vuelta result).
+The train data used for this project is taken from the years 2013 to 2022 and the test data from 2023.
 The project includes data preparation, model selection, cross-validation, and evaluation of different machine learning algorithms.

 ## Librairies used
 - pandas